john-hix/s25-Red-1/README.md

 ## Running application

 CueCode's server assumes two processes will run, the web application and a worker.
-Run these in the development environment by issuing `make run` and `make run-worker`, respectively.
+Run these in the development environment by issuing `make run`, `make docker-up` and `make run-worker`, respectively.

 # Docker for service dependencies